 Hopper’s “Bridge on the River Koi” spans a dry river bed made from 100 fish-shaped porcelain tiles, with colored glazes resembling different varieties of Japanese koi.
 Photo by: Robin Hopper.

 “In addition to giving immense pleasure to me and my family, the garden has been enjoyed by thousands of people and has been featured in a number of gardening magazines, books, and television shows,” says Hopper.
 “For quite some time I tried to analyze what it was about the garden that intrigued people to such an extent.
 I have come to the conclusion that it works as it does because of the wide range of influences in the garden, the sources where I find my inspiration, and the way in which a variety of different art experiences are combined to produce a new work of art where the whole is greater than the sum of its parts."

 “All large Japanese gardens usually have a gate for the Emperor in the unlikely event that the Emperor goes there,” says Hopper.
 This one is surrounded by various species of rhododendrons.
 Photo by: Robin Hopper.

 In A Potter’s Garden, Hopper takes a look at garden design through the eyes and mind of an artist.
 “I hope to suggest how artists go about incorporating thoughts and methods from diverse areas of art and meld them into a highly personal space that goes way beyond the formula-based approach to garden design,” he says.
-You can learn more about Hopper’s work and get a sample of his e-book at Chosin Pottery Inc.
+You can learn more about Hopper’s work at Chosin Pottery Inc.

 Hopper made this Greco-Roman inspired rotunda using logs he found on the beach.
 It’s capped by a dome made from a 10-foot-wide TV satellite dish covered with three different varieties of honeysuckle.
 The “pebble” mosaic floor is made from pieces of colored porcelain.
 Photo by: Robin Hopper.